Devon Energy Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Devon Energy options trades today is 5031.44 with a total volume of 6,457.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Devon Energy's whale activity within a strike price range from $3.0 to $95.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Devon Energy's big money trades within a strike price range of $37.0 to $115.0 over the last 30 days.

 Devon Energy Option Volume And Open Interest Over Last 30 Days